 HELOCs offer low initial rates and financial flexibility, but are more unpredictable than a standard home equity loan.
 So are they the right choice for you?

-As with most loans, HELOC's are experiencing record-low rates.
+As with most loans, HELOC's have experiencing record-low rates in recent years.
 If the Fed eventually raises short-term rates (and they will), many homeowners with HELOC's will be in for an unwelcome surprise.

 Does that mean that you should jump on a HELOC now while the rates are low?
 Due to the way that HELOC loans are structured, probably not-but read on to understand exactly why.